-Tutors in chemistry are a finite resource.
-The number of students who are qualified, available and willing to serve as tutors is very limited.
+Tutors in chemistry are a finite resource, as the number of students who are qualified, available and willing to serve as tutors is very limited.
 Thus, one-on-one tutoring through the Office of Academic Advising must be reserved for students who are having the most difficulty.
-But, we recognize that help outside of class is an important part of your study of organic chemistry and the following resources are available to you:
+But we recognize that help outside of class is an important part of your study of organic chemistry, so the following resources are available to you:

-- Faculty office hours – Your professors in lecture and lab have office hours each week.
+- Faculty office hours: Your professors have office hours each week.

-- Group tutoring sessions – Tutors are available two nights each week to answer your questions, see chart below.
+- Group tutoring sessions: Tutors are available two nights each week to answer your questions.

 Before a request for an individual tutor can be considered, evidence of using each of these forms of outside help as well as well-below average performance on exams must be presented.